 General Terms and Conditions

-The support offered by Hexagram consists of equipment loans, space preparation and basic technical assistance.
+The support offered by Hexagram-UQAM consists of equipment loans, space preparation and basic technical assistance.
 It does not include ongoing support from staff.
 Additional costs for intensive training or coaching will be charged to applicants according to the salary rates of personnel effective at UQAM.

 Needs should be assessed and planned as much as possible with the help of the technical coordinator before an application is submitted.